ryanatkn/gro/src/lib/docs/task.md

 The `invoke_task` helper in the task context forwards the CLI args for the specified task.
 CLI args take precedence over args passed directly to `invoke_task`.
-This may not always be the desired behavior, but it gives the user more control.
+This may not always be the desired behavior, but it gives the user more control, because you can't change args in code you don't control.

 ### throwing errors